NormanLiana/ios-types-variables-logic-operations-lab-2/README.md

-# Types Variables Logic or Operations Lab 2
+# Types Variables Logic and Operations Lab 2

 ## Instructions for lab submission